Border Monitoring and Surveillance

 United States

-A US vehicle manufacturer that provides all-terrain vehicles, utility task vehicles, and snowmobiles to immigration authorities.
+A US-based vehicle manufacturer that provides all-terrain vehicles, utility task vehicles, and snowmobiles to US immigration authorities.

 The world's second-largest military company, formerly known as Raytheon Technologies.
 It makes missiles, bombs, components for fighter jets, and other weapon systems used by the Israeli military against Palestinian civilians.
 Its surveillance technology is also used to monitor the U.S.–Mexico border.

-A US cloud computing and AI company whose systems power the US Unified Immigration Portal
+A US-based cloud computing and AI company whose systems power the Unified Immigration Portal, a database used by US immigration enforcement agencies to monitor and surveil immigrants.

-A British engineering company that provides X-ray and surveillance technologies to US immigration authorities to monitor borders.
+A British engineering company that provides X-ray and surveillance technologies to US immigration authorities for monitoring borders.

-A US engineering and IT government contractor.
-Its subsidiary FLIR Systems provides mobile surveillance systems to monitor the US-Mexico border.
+A US engineering and IT government contractor that provides CBP with mobile surveillance systems used to monitor the US–Mexico border.

-A US-based military contractor known for its Bell, Beechcraft, Cessna, and Hawker aircraft brands, some of which are used to monitor the US-Mexico border and by the Israeli Air Force.
+A US-based military contractor, known for its Beechcraft, Bell, Cessna, and Hawker aircraft, some of which are used to monitor the US–Mexico border and by the Israeli military.

 A US-based global investment firm.
-Its subsidiary Mantech is a military contractor that provides IT and surveillance services to US immigration authorities.
+Its subsidiary ManTech International provides IT and surveillance services to US immigration authorities.

-A Japanese vehicle manufacturer that provides all-terrain vehicles and watercraft to US Border Patrol.
+A Japanese vehicle manufacturer that provides all-terrain vehicles and watercraft to US Customs and Border Protection.

 Private Companies